rofl0r/bully/README.md

 Bully provides several improvements in the detection and handling of anomalous scenarios.
 It has been tested against access points from numerous vendors, and with differing configurations, with much success.

+# Notice
+The original project has been taken down or removed from public access. this source will be available unless I recieve a take down request.